 If the check is still outstanding, the Fiscal Service issues a settlement check to the holder.

-Fiscal Service's PFC considers handwriting identification and document examination requests on a case-by-case basis when the DO can demonstrate that it has exhausted all available means of adjudication.
+Fiscal Service considers handwriting identification and document examination requests on a case-by-case basis when the DO can demonstrate that it has exhausted all available means of adjudication.
 The requesting DO must pay any cost above the normal administrative handling per diem, such as travel for court testimony.
-DOs must submit requests for handwriting identification to PFC (see Contacts).
-PFC completes requests as time and volume dictate and forwards a reply to the requesting DO.
+DOs must submit requests for handwriting identification to NPIRC (see Contacts).
+NPIRC completes requests as time and volume dictate and forwards a reply to the requesting DO.

 Section 7070—Check Reclamations

-Fiscal Service notifies FPAs that a reclamation was abandoned.
-In addition to the initial notification that a reclamation was abandoned, each month Fiscal Service reports to FPAs reclamations abandoned during the accounting month (see Appendix 7).
+When appropriate, Fiscal Service notifies federal entities that a reclamation has been abandoned.
+This would occur if a financial institution's protest is substantiated, or if the financial institution's liability for the reclamation was otherwise deemed inappropriate, and the reclamation had not yet been completed.
+In addition to the initial notification that a reclamation was abandoned, each month Fiscal Service reports to federal entities reclamations that were abandoned during the accounting month (see Appendix 7).

-FPAs are responsible for reporting only the principal amount of their uncollectible receivables to the IRS on IRS Form 1099-C. To assist FPAs, Fiscal Service sends the FPAs a report on the uncollected principal amount of receivables at the end of the calendar year (see Appendix 8) and again at the end of February with any modifications to the data (see Appendix 9).
+Federal entities are responsible for reporting only the principal amount of their uncollectible receivables to the IRS on IRS Form 1099-C. To assist federal entities, Fiscal Service sends the federal entities a report on the uncollected principal amount of receivables at the end of the calendar year (see Appendix 8) and again at the end of February with any modifications to the data (see Appendix 9).

 Fiscal Service reports to the IRS: